KhodingNow/KhodingNow/README.md

 In my spare time, I Coach Mathematical Mindsets to students.
 I include Programming as a problem solving tool.
 I connect programming to Mathematics in their daily life experiences.

-On Linkedin, I post a lot of Programming ideas, API security concepts <a href= "https://www.linkedin.com/in/thembaletu-mbangcolo-b993a325a/ <a/> - currently I am sharing ideas on Kubernetes, Pods, Clusters, Networking, Security as well as How to write secure Software with developers in mind to mitigate early, any API security vulnerabilities.
+On Linkedin, I post a lot of Programming ideas, API security concepts <a href= "https://www.linkedin.com/in/thembaletu-mbangcolo-b993a325a/ <a/>

+Currently I am sharing ideas on Kubernetes, Pods, Clusters, Networking, Security as well as How to write secure Software with developers in mind to mitigate quite early, any API security vulnerabilities that might crip in during the API code development stage.

 I ethically conduct Software development experiments as well as Hack,Pentest, Red / Blue Team APi security especially GraphQL APIs for the last number of years on my my Home Kali Linux lab environment.
 A heavy Linux user, in Programming, Security, Docker, Kubernetes, Git version control, Git Action automation, etc.